MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/3_Managing_Files_With_MS_Graph.md

 ![alt text](../media/RecentFiles.png)

 # Writing data to OneDrive
-Until now, we have seen how to obtain data through Microsoft Graph, specifically OneDrive.
+Until now, we have seen how to obtain data through MS Graph, specifically OneDrive.

-Now we will see how we can also use Microsoft Graph to save data.
-In this case we will select a file and upload it to OneDrive through the Microsoft Graph API.
+Now we will see how we can also use MS Graph to save data.
+In this case we will select a file and upload it to OneDrive through the MS Graph API.

 Let's go for it!

-## Set file location in OneDrive from Graph API.
+## Set file location in OneDrive from MS Graph API.

-In UWP project go to **Helpers/OneDriverHelper.cs** UploadItem method and follow the steps:
+In the UWP project go to **Helpers/OneDriverHelper.cs** UploadItem method and follow the steps:

 - Delete the code